 The Student Guide is compiled to acquaint students with the policies of the School of Nursing and the Student Association, so students are aware of their privileges and responsibilities at the Conemaugh School of Nursing.
-The Student Guide is supplemental to the Conemaugh School of Nursing Catalog.

 ACADEMIC INTEGRITY

 Faculty and students of Conemaugh have a responsibility to maintain academic integrity.